bdavis127/GifTastic/README.md

 1. Create an array of strings, each one related to a topic that is interesting to you, and save it to a variable called **topics**.

 2. App should take the topics in the array and create buttons in your HTML.

+   - Try using a loop that appends a button for each string in the array.

 3. When user clicks on a button, the page should grab 10 static, non-animated GIF images from the GIPHY API and place them on the page.